tuprak100/Heriplerni_koshup_Oqush/README.md

 Heriplerni Qoshup Oqush 1

 Assalamualaykum,
-I prepared this for my children to learn Uyghur, and happy to share other kids as well.
+I made this falshapp for my children to learn Uyghur, and happy to share other kids as well.
 If you would like to improve it, please let me know.

 Thanks